microplastics-soren-funk-unsplash

 When most of us think of trees, we think of stand-alone trees, with one root system and one trunk.
 Those are individual trees, but there’s another type to consider: clonal colonies.

 A clonal colony contains a shared root system, from which multiple trunks grow.
-Pando, a colony of quaking aspens, covers
+Pando, a colony of quaking aspens, covers about 106 acres and has about 40,000 tree trunks.

-While it's not the oldest living single tree, it is one of the oldest-living organisms.
-Its exact age is difficult to calculate, but experts say it's likely around
+While it’s not the oldest living single tree, it is one of the oldest-living organisms.
+Its exact age is difficult to calculate, but experts say it’s likely around 80,000 years old.
+It’s located in Fishlake International Forest in Utah.

 8. Jurupa Oak

-Photo: Wikimedia Commons/
+Photo: Wikimedia Commons/Nonperturbative

 Tree Colony Age: 13,000 years old